darkwark/Photoshop/Shapes/README.md

 circle.setActive();
 ```

-You can always access layer object using `circle.layer` property.
+You can always access layer object using `circle.layer` property and do regular stuff with ArtLayer

 You can also chain methods like this:
 ```
 var circle = new Ellipse();

-circle
+//Rename layer to 'Circle' shift it by (200, 200) and scale up to 150% circle
   .setName('Circle')
   .translate(200, 200)